NHL Free Agents 2018: Latest Rumors, Predictions for Rick Nash, More Top Names

 In late June, the top priority for the Washington Capitals was to re-sign defenseman John Carlson before he could flirt with free agency.
 To do so, they needed to create cap space.

-That's why they decided to ship Brooks Orpik and Philipp Grubauer to the Colorado Avalanche for a second-round pick in the 2018 draft.
-The Avalanche never had any intention of rostering Orpik, and instead turned around and bought him out three days after acquiring him.
+That's why they shipped Brooks Orpik and Philipp Grubauer to the Colorado Avalanche for a second-round pick in the 2018 draft.
+The Avalanche never had any intention of rostering Orpik and instead bought him out three days after acquiring him.

 "I owed him the respect to let him know that the plan is to buy him out and let him be a free agent," Avalanche general manager Joe Sakic said at the draft, according to Wyshynski.
 "I'm sure he'll have a lot of teams that'll want to add him to their group."

-Yet it's July 10, and Orpik remains a free agent.
+Yet Orpik remains a free agent.

-The Capitals may actually be interested in bringing Orpik back into the fold, however, based on Isabelle Khurshudyan of the Washington Post's report:
+However, the Capitals may actually be interested in bringing Orpik back into the fold, according to Isabelle Khurshudyan of the Washington Post:

 Isabelle Khurshudyan @ikhurshudyan